DouglasUrner/Recipes/baking/cinnamon-rolls.md

 1. Starting on a long edge, tightly roll up the dough and situate seam side down.
 Then with a serrated knife or a string of floss, cut the dough into 1.5 - 2 inch sections and position in a well-buttered 8x8-inch square or comparable sized round pan (you should have about 10 rolls as original recipe is written).

 ### Second Rise & Baking:
-1. Brush with vegan butter (melted) and cover with plastic wrap.
-Set on top of the oven to let rise again while you preheat oven to 350 degrees F (176 C).
-Let the rolls rise until the rolls have puffed up noticably.
+1. Brush the tops of the rolls with the remaining melted butter.
+Cover and set on top of the oven to let rise again while you preheat oven to 350 degrees F (176 C).
+Let rise until the rolls have puffed up noticably.
 1. Once the oven is hot, bake rolls for 25-30 minutes or until slightly golden brown.
 Let cool for a few minutes and then serve immediately.

+## Notes:

+* Try increasing quantities by about 25% to make 12 rolls, bake in an 8 x 12 pan.